willthames/octopress/source/_posts/2014-07-21-completing-the-kokoda-challenge.markdown

 effort &mdash; we powered up the hills but just weren't making the necessary time up on the flats or downhills to quite do sub 20.

-The last checkpoint at 4km to go was a surprise, but at least that told us what we had left to do.
+The final checkpoint at 4km to go was a surprise, as there hadn't been one on the way out.
+We checked in and out and they confirmed that we had just 4km left to do.
 But that still meant nearly an hour of travelling.
-At the time it felt ridiculous how much hard work we'd have to do &mdash; another hour still!
+At the time it felt ridiculous how much hard work we had to do &mdash; another hour still!

 Slowly but surely we got to the end.
 Tiredness was seeping in (it had gone 4am